sid19arya/TTC-Delay-Analysis/README.md

 This repo contains a detailed collection of information for analyzing the TTC-Delays. outputs/paper/paper.pdf contains the final report detailing the analysis.

+## LLM Usage

+No LLMs were used in the creation of this paper or any supplementary files

 ## File Structure

 The repo is structured as: